oqaidik/bert-IMDb-sentiment/README.md

 Prediction: positive (confidence=0.96)
 Probabilities [negative, positive]: [0.04, 0.96]
 🌐 API Deployment (FastAPI)

+The API automatically uses the ONNX Runtime backend for faster CPU inference when the ONNX model is available.

 The model is deployed as a REST API using FastAPI.

 Start the server